Living with cystic fibrosis

 Digestive enzymes made by the pancreas help the body digest food by breaking down fats, proteins and carbohydrates.
 For many people with cystic fibrosis, mucus blocks the ducts that carry the enzymes from the pancreas to the digestive system.

 People with this symptom need to take enzyme medications (such as Creon) to assist their digestion.
-For an infant, you can mix Creon granules in with purees and other soft food.

 Physiotherapy exercises help clear the thick, sticky mucus that the body produces from the lungs and airways.

 A cystic fibrosis physiotherapist will develop a physio treatment plan suitable for the individual.